saviocmc/Bathroom-Lamp/README.md

 ## Pictures of the whole thing on a board

 Down here, images of the hardware layout I did.
 You can (as always) build something more suitable for your need and/or more pleasant to the eyes.
-This is just my suggestion (But it works great!) :)
+This is just my suggestion (but it works just fine!) :)

 ![First Picture of the circuit](extras/circuit_picture_1.jpg)